syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfChart/stripLines.md

 **NumericalStripLine**

-`NumericalStripLine` are used to draw strip lines for `NumericalAxis` and `CategoryAxis`.
+`SFChartNumericalStripLine` are used to draw strip lines for `SFNumericalAxis` and `SFCategoryAxis`.
 To add a strip line, create an instance of `SFChartNumericalStripLine` and add to the `StripLines` collection property using `AddStripLine` method of the respective axis.

 {% highlight c# %}